iamsanteri/sentience-blog/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Santeri's Note

+After burning fingers initially, I decided to not use any experimental features or typescript for my first custiom Next.js project.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: